mingjiewong/Kaggle-M5-Forecasting-Accuracy-2020/README.md

 python main.py
 ```

-A jupyter notebook for visualizing the steps is at ```Kaggle-M5-Forecasting-Accuracy-2020/m5-forecasting-cnn-lstm-deep-learning.ipynb```.
+A jupyter notebook for visualizing the steps is ```Kaggle-M5-Forecasting-Accuracy-2020/m5-forecasting-cnn-lstm-deep-learning.ipynb```.
 To launch notebook:
 ```
 jupyter notebook m5-forecasting-cnn-lstm-deep-learning.ipynb
 ```